Dr David Easter is a Lecturer in War Studies and the Academic Director for War Studies Online and Programme Director for MA War in the Modern World.

 Expertise and Public Engagement

-I am currently focused on Indonesia in the Cold War.
-At present I am working on the following projects:
+Dr Easter is currently focused on Indonesia in the Cold War.
+At present he is working on the following projects:

 1. ‘Soviet military involvement in the 1962 West Irian Crisis’.
 This paper examines Soviet military support for the Indonesian campaign to take West Irian (Dutch New Guinea) from Holland.
 It shows that in addition to supplying large amounts of military equipment, the Soviets were willing to crew Indonesian submarines and jet bombers.
 Furthermore, Moscow appears to have actively encouraged Indonesia to go to war with Holland over West Irian in 1962.
 The paper concludes by assessing the reasons for the USSR’s aggressive policy in the West Irian Crisis.